 Strawberry and Thyme Honey Custard Tart

-Fruit-based desserts are perfect for embracing the warmer months.
+Fruit-forward desserts are perfect the warmer months.
 This tart from Cooking with Books blogger and chef Marnely Murray harnesses the freshness of Fair Trade Certified™ strawberries for a treat that's as refreshing as it is breathtaking.
 Oh, and did we mention that it takes less than 10 minutes to assemble?
 Easy, gorgeous and delicious.

 Makes 1 tart